RarelyCharlie/rarelycharlie.github.io/_includes/glossary.md

 ## I

-# Iara
+### Iara
 ~~Listener/listener~~ ~~name~~ of former ~~7 Cups'/7 Cups~~ ~~staff~~ member and ~~teen~~ ~~community~~ manager Sheenarai Oquendo.
 Not to be confused with ~~LaraG.~~ _See:_ [@Iara (archived in August 2016)](https://web.archive.org/web/20160809175005/https://7cups.com/@Iara)

 # impact
 A private page giving information about a ~~listener's/listener~~ activity on ~~7 Cups~~ (as opposed to the public information in the listener's ~~profile~~).

-# Incapsula
+### Incapsula
-A cloud-based system used to provide faster response times and better security for ~~7 Cups~~.
-Only visible when something goes wrong and the name Incapsula can be seen in the error message.
+A cloud-based system once used to provide faster response times and better security for ~~7 Cups~~.
+Only visible when something went wrong and the name Incapsula could be seen in the error message.

-# Innovator
+### Innovator
 15th of the 18 levels in the listener ~~certification~~ program.

 # Intermediate